-Hormonal therapy medicines: SERMs (selective estrogen receptor modulators) and an aromatase inhibitor have been shown to reduce the risk of developing hormone-receptor-positive breast cancer in women at high risk.
+Hormonal therapy medicines: Two SERMs (selective estrogen receptor modulators) and two aromatase inhibitors have been shown to reduce the risk of developing hormone-receptor-positive breast cancer in women at high risk.

 - Evista (chemical name: raloxifene), a SERM, has been shown to reduce the risk of first-time hormone-receptor-positive breast cancer in postmenopausal women.
 Visit the Evista page for more information.